 Payment Compliance Regulations: Elements of Compliance to Consider

-To safeguard organizations and people from fraud, several data protection and security protocols have been implemented into law or adopted as best practices.
+To safeguard organizations and people from payment fraud, several data protection and security protocols have been implemented into law or adopted as best practices.
 Below, we dive into the most common elements of compliance to consider:

 Payment Card Industry Data Security Standards (PCI DSS)